 Load forecasting using SVM. paper

-My first (or second?) research project (in 2001!) under the supervision of Chih-Jen Lin.
+My first (or second?) research project (in 2001!) under the supervision of the amazing Chih-Jen Lin.
 In this project, we use SVM to predict the power needed to balance the supply and load for powerplants.
 Winner of the EUNITE competition 2001.